(This post contains affiliate links. Read my full disclosure.)

 You don’t need to follow the same path as everyone else.
 All those Instagram posts of glossary terms from the

 How are you going to take the next step in your career?
 If you’re in the right place for a training course, then go for it.

 If you’ve been there, done that, and still feel like there’s something missing, then it’s time to stop believing a classroom will give you all the answers and start looking for something different.

 Something tailored to you.
 Something supportive, with just the right amount of challenge to get you to where you want to be.
 Something time-bound to give you the accountability of actually getting stuff done.
 Something where you can develop the skills and confidence you want with people who are cheering you on.

-Perhaps Project Management Camp is the right fit for you?
+Perhaps Project Management Rebels is the right fit for you?
 I’d love to tell you more!